novalagung/learndevops/en/terraform-aws-ec2-internet-ssh.md

-# Automate AWS EC2 instance creation with Internet Gateway and SSH access enabled
+# Terraform - AWS EC2 + Internet Gateway + SSH Access

 In this post we are going to learn about usage of terraform to automate setup of aws ec2 instance with internet gateway and ssh access enabled.